Meet the YUWO Scholars

 June will be well-positioned to advance health equity, combining clinical insight with strategic public health initiatives.

-More About Anne
+More About Nguyen

-Anne came from humble beginnings and developed a profound appreciation for the people and opportunities in her life.
+Nguyen came from humble beginnings and developed a profound appreciation for the people and opportunities in her life.
 She plans to utilize her skills to connect patients with services and assist them in navigating the complex healthcare system.

-Anne’s heartfelt dream is to establish pediatric clinics that offer essential services — including preventive care and counseling — aimed at reducing hospital visits and improving the overall quality of life for both children and their parents.
+Nguyen’s heartfelt dream is to establish pediatric clinics that offer essential services — including preventive care and counseling — aimed at reducing hospital visits and improving the overall quality of life for both children and their parents.

 Cheryl